 The activities of EASST are financed from the annual subscriptions of individual members, from revenue arising from events and activities, from the voluntary contributions of institutional members, from gifts, legacies and other donations, and from funds made available by foundations and other organisations for the performance of specific functions consistent with the basic aims of the Association.

-The affairs of EASST are governed by a Council, consisting of a President, eight regular members and the President-elect subject to clause 7 below.
+The affairs of EASST are governed by a Council, consisting of a President, ten regular members and the President-elect subject to clause 7 below.

 Members of Council are elected by the individual members of the Association, from among EASST members.
 One of the regular members will be a PhD candidate at the time of election.
+One of the regular members will be an ECR candidate – defined as someone who has no more than seven years of experience since completion of PhD at the time of the election.
 No member of the Association shall serve as President for more than two terms.
 The Council shall have a quorum of 5 members.
 The Editors of the Association’s publications will be co-opted members without voting power.
 The Council may co-opt up to four members in total without voting power either to undertake specialist tasks or to gain experience of Council before seeking election to full membership.

 Regular members of the Council shall be elected for a four year term separately to that of the President.
 Elections shall be held by ballot of all members of the Association, on the basis of nominations received around the time of a general meeting of the Association.
 The ballot will take place within three months of the general meeting at which nominations are received.
 Regular members of the new council will take office within two months of the election.